-After working through several word problems as a class, as well as going through a Share-Compare-Connect routine, students turn to their Learn books to work on a Problem Set.
-Before students begin this work, be sure to note the guidance provided to the teacher on page 190, and that the problems students will work through have been organized from simple to complex.
+After representing and solving the problem a variety of ways by using a number line, as well as going through a Share-Compare-Connect routine, students turn to their Learn books to work on a Problem Set.
+Before students begin this work, teachers should note the guidance provided to the teacher on page 224.
+The problems students will encounter have been organized from simple to complex.